-Under the Option Plan, the Board may, from time to time, grant Options to such Participants as it chooses and, subject to the restrictions described below, in such numbers as it chooses.
+Under the Option Plan, the Board was able to grant Options to such Participants as it chose and, subject to the restrictions described below, in such numbers as it chose.

-The exercise price of each Option is fixed by the Board when the Option is granted, provided that such price shall not be less than the volume weighted average trading price per share for the Shares on the TSXV (or, if the Shares are not then listed and posted for trading on TSXV, on such stock exchange in Canada on which such shares are listed and posted for trading as may be selected for such purpose by the Board) for the five (5) consecutive trading days ending on the last trading day preceding the date that the Option is granted.
+The exercise price of each Option was fixed by the Board when the Option was granted, provided that such price was not be less than the volume weighted average trading price per share for the Shares on the TSXV for the five (5) consecutive trading days ending on the last trading day preceding the date that the Option was granted.